BASS COAST LANDCARE NETWORK

 POWLETT PROJECT

-The Powlett Project is a steering committee that covers the 5 landcare groups in the Powlett catchment.
-The project aims to coordinate funding and on ground projects to generate the optimum outcome for the whole of the catchment.
-The project was originally triggered by the need mitigate the large amount of effluent pouring into Foster creek from the Korumburra sale yards, and has since it began in 1996 has spread down the entire catchment to the sea.
+The Powlett Project is a steering committee that covers the 5 Landcare groups in the Powlett catchment.
+The project aims to coordinate funding and on-ground projects to generate the optimum outcome for the whole of the catchment.
+The project was originally triggered by the need to mitigate the large amount of effluent pouring into Foster Creek from the Korumburra Sale Yards, and since it began in 1996, it has spread down the entire catchment to the sea.
 In that time the project has put 1,630,000 plants in the ground.

 vision

-“The Powlett Project Landcare Group will continue to promote a sustainable and productive environment through education, awareness and community involvement in Landcare activities for a long-term future.”
+“The Powlett Project will continue to promote a sustainable and productive environment through education, awareness and community involvement in Landcare activities for a long-term future.”

 objectives

-As part of the action planning process the Powlett Project Landcare Group identified eight key objectives these are:
+As part of the action planning process, the Powlett Project identified eight key objectives these are:

 1. Increase vegetation cover